sjsivert/sjsivert/apps/docs/src/routes/docs/[...2]architecture/[...2]localization/+page.md

 This document will explain the philosophy and architecture behind the localization setup for the following projects:

+> This document does not cover localization for Next projects using the pages dir since the pages dir is outgoing.

 -   `/apps/next-website-app-dir-intl`
 -   `/apps/sanity-studio-intl`
 -   `/apps/web-sveltekit-intl`